Respace-io/irons-jewelry-docs/_tabs/data format.md

 {% include json-root.html jsonSchema=site.data.part_definition %}
 <p></p>
 ### Material Definitions
-Material Definitions are used to associate items with a material that can be used in jewelcrafting, as well as the bonuses it provides, and rendering information.
-This is where the specific bonus parameters are defined, such as "Gold gives *x* attribute, or does *y* action".
+Material Definitions associate ingredient items with a material that can be used in jewelcrafting.
+Defined here are the specific bonus parameters the material awards, as well as rendering information.
+A material can host multiple parameter entries, which are used as input for the overall pattern's bonus.
+For example, if a ring pattern grants an attribute bonus, the material of the ring provides the specific attribute.
 {% include json-root.html jsonSchema=site.data.material_definition %}
 ### Quality Scalars
 Throughout many other schemas, you will see Quality Scalars.
 This is a number provider that scales based on the quality of a piece of jewelry.
 It can scale positively or negatively, such as a buff duration or cooldown time.
+The sampled number has the formula:
+`base + (q - 1) * scalar` for some input quality `q`.

 {% include json-root.html jsonSchema=site.data.quality_scalar_schema %}

 ## Registered Types